 You can also call the 24-hour Islington anti-social behaviour hotline on 020 7527 7272.

-To help us build a picture of the problems you have experienced, we’ll ask you to keep a diary of nuisance events.
-We have forms available to help you to record these.
+To help us build a picture of the problems you have experienced, we’ll ask you to keep a record of events.
 We need these forms in order to be able to take action, so it’s important that you complete them.
-Contact us to request these.

 We understand that many people who report nuisance problems wish to remain anonymous because they are afraid they may be targeted or the problems will get worse.
 We’ll do everything we can to support you, and we’ll treat the information that you give us confidentially whilst we investigate your complaint.
 However, you need to be aware that this may restrict the action that we can take.